 Explains your rights to see and have copies of your personal information, and how to complain if access to your records is refused or if what is written about you is wrong.

-Under equality law organisations have a legal duty to make their services accessible.
-If your mental health problem makes it impossible (or unreasonably difficult) for you to make a request in writing, an organisation may have to make a reasonable adjustment to its normal data protection policy.
-This could mean that it treats a verbal request as a valid subject access request.
+Under equality law, organisations have a legal duty to make their services accessible.
+Your mental health problem might make it impossible, or unreasonably difficult, for you to make a request in writing.
+In this case, an organisation may have to make a reasonable adjustment to its normal data protection policy.

-As of 25th May 2018, organisations have one calendar month to respond to your subject access request starting from the day they receive your request (before this date the time limit was 40 days).
+Organisations have one calendar month to respond to your subject access request, starting from the day they receive it.

-If the organisation thinks that your request is very complicated then it can extend this to three months, but they must write to you to explain why the extension is necessary.
+If the organisation thinks that your request is very complicated, then it can extend this period to three months.
+In this case, they must write to you to explain why the extension is necessary.

-As of 25th May 2018, organisations are not allowed to charge a fee for supplying your data unless your request is manifestly unfounded or excessive (before this date organisations could charge up to £50.00).
+Organisations are not allowed to charge a fee for supplying your data unless your request is manifestly unfounded or excessive.

 Audrey experiences severe anxiety and depression.
 She also has a diagnosis of rheumatoid arthritis.